Video Tracking Tool

 - At the bottom, there is a time axis (clickable) that indicates tracking progress.

-- Many features are accessible via keyboard shortcuts (see the comments in the python file).
+- Many features are accessible via keyboard shortcuts (see help overlay and comments in the python file).

 - The image sequence is loaded by a background process and stored in memory, enabling quick playback.

 So in summary, this is a lightweight, efficient video tracking tool that has saved me lots of hours.

 The latest version of the tool can be downloaded here: ProgressiveTracker.tar.gz